saadshahbaz/Covid-Vaccine-DataBase/README.md

 ## Creating a SQL database schema for the relational schema

 Creating a SQL database schema for the relational scehma that was designed earlier.
+- The data model can be found in the `src/model/sql_files`
+- To create Tables and Insert data, Please run the following files in order `src/model/sql_files/createtbl.sh` and `src/model/sql_files/loaddata.sh`
+- To remove all the tables please run the following file: `src/model/sql_files/droptable.sh`

+## A few SQL commands
+- A few SQL commands specific to the database can be found in the `src/model/project.pdf` file.

+#### Please note that all the code written in the files is for an assignment, and all rights belongs to me.
+Copying or using the code for an assignment is not allowed and I take no responsibility for any plagiarism or any other issues that you might run into.